 Remember the 1970s “Just Say No” ad campaign?
 Wouldn’t it be great if drug abuse prevention was as simple as learning a catchy phrase?
-Unfortunately, studies show that ad campaign didn’t lead to any decreases in drug use or delinquency and some drug information programs actually increased drug use.
+Unfortunately, studies show that this ad campaign didn’t help parents raise healthy children.
+It didn’t lead to any decreases in drug use or delinquency, and some drug information programs actually increased drug use.

 Since then, prevention science researchers have found better ways to prevent risky behavior while promoting healthy behaviors—and it turns out the bottom line is relationships.